JulRodrigu/ICES-VMS-and-Logbook-Data-Call/README.md

 Users please note: this R-script is offered as an aid for countries to use and is not mandatory.
 ICES cannot take responsibility for any mistakes, updates or corrections to the R-script.
 The script has been, and is being developed, as a community driven initiative to help guide data submitters in an iterative way to meet the ICES VMS/Log book data call.
 The responsibility lies with individual countries to meet the ICES Data call for VMS/Log book data.

 The following will provide a method on how to complete the SFD datacall using R and Rstudio on a windows computer.
 In Rstudio go to files -> New Project... -> Version Control -> Git (if you dont already have git, download and install it and add it to Rstudio in Tools -> Global Options -> Git/SVN)
 - Browse to your desired folder and add this Reposity URL: https://github.com/jepol77/ICES-VMS-and-Logbook-Data-Call.git
 - You now have all the necessary scripts to complete the datacall.
+- If you already have cleaned tacsateflalo, go directly to step 2.1.
+If you already have a merged tacsateflalo, go directly to step 2.4.
+- A few things changed since the 2023 datacall, most importantly: the R package sp is no longer used.
+A function that takes care of multi gear/metier etc. trips are added to 2.1, please check if appropiate for your data.
+A new variable "LE_SEG" is used - this divides the dataset into different fleet segments with similar fishing patterns, please check if appropiate for your data.
+Gear wdith is calculated based on the method by Eigaard and al. 2016.
+From this, Swept area (m2) is also calculated.

 0_global.R
 - Change the path to where you will work with the data